-FPL and the Commission received additional information from the Boca Winds homeowners (represented by the Gutmans) on March 7, 2001, and from Mr. Lessera on April 2, 2001, describing in detail their concerns with the Parkland Line.
+This Commission received additional information from the Boca Winds homeowners (represented by the Gutmans) on March 7, 2001, and from Mr. Lessera on April 2, 2001, describing in detail their concerns with the Parkland Line.
 FPL provided response comments to each complaint.
-In June 2001, staff conducted two mediation sessions with FPL and complainants to explore the possibility of settlement, but no resolution of the complaints was reached.
-Since that time, staff has made additional attempts to informally resolve this matter through agreement among the parties, but those attempts were not successful.
+In June 2001, our staff conducted two mediation sessions with FPL and complainants to explore the possibility of settlement, but no resolution of the complaints was reached.
+Since that time, our staff has made additional attempts to informally resolve this matter through agreement among the parties, but those attempts were not successful.

-By letter dated April 5, 2002, staff provided the parties with its proposed resolution of these complaints.
-Staff's proposed resolution concluded that the transmission line in question is in compliance with the National Electric Safety Code, which the Commission enforces, but that the remaining concerns involve subjects not within the Commission's jurisdiction and thus should be dismissed.
-By letter dated April 24, 2002, FPL concurred with staff's proposed resolution and requested that staff submit a recommendation concerning these complaints to be considered by the Commission.
-On May 2, 2002, the complainants filed their response to staff's proposed resolution, requesting a hearing before the Commission on this matter.
+By letter dated April 5, 2002, our staff provided the parties with its proposed resolution of these complaints, pursuant to Rule 25-22.032, Florida Administrative Code.
+The proposed resolution concluded that the transmission line in question is in compliance with the National Electric Safety Code, which this Commission enforces, but that the remaining concerns involve subjects not within our jurisdiction and thus should be dismissed.
+By letter dated April 24, 2002, FPL concurred with the proposed resolution and requested that a recommendation concerning these complaints be submitted for consideration by this Commission.
+On May 2, 2002, the complainants filed their response to the proposed resolution, requesting that they be heard before this Commission on this matter.

-Because staff has already conducted two informal mediation sessions with the parties, staff believes that an informal conference is not necessary and would not be productive.
-Further, neither FPL nor the complainants have requested an informal conference, and both have asked that this matter be brought to the Commission for resolution.
-Accordingly, staff brings this recommendation to the Commission for resolution of these complaints.
+Because two informal mediation sessions with the parties have already been conducted, an informal conference is not necessary and would not be productive.
+Further, neither FPL nor the complainants have requested an informal conference, and both have asked that this matter be brought to this Commission for resolution.
+Accordingly, we heard from the complainants and FPL on this matter at our May 21, 2002, Agenda Conference.
+Our findings are set forth below.